 Review of The Marsh Farm Christmas Experience

-In the event, I dug deep to find that time, so this is my full review of the 2017 Marsh Farm Christmas tour, and now updated for 2019.
+In the event, I dug deep to find that time, so this is my full review of the 2017 Marsh Farm Christmas tour, and now updated for 2019 and 2020.

-What We Love About the Marsh Farm Christmas Experience
+What We Love About the Marsh Farm Father Christmas Experience, Essex

 I don’t want to spoil it for anybody who goes along – and I bet there will be a lot of you.
 So I won’t give too much away, but suffice to say some of the winter scenes were magical in 2017.
 Put it this way – there was nothing like that around when I was a kid!
 The scale and level of detail of some of the settings were just incredible.
 I was completely enchanted – and I’m not an impressionable child!
 (To be fair, I am an impressionable adult – Lapland is my bucket list holiday.)